KKhanda/twitter-analyser/README.md

 I have provided dump with about 11 thousand twits in repository.
 If you want to use it, you should upload dump into Cassandra.
-Here is the command, which should be executed from ```cqlsh``` when you are in project folder:
+Here is the command, which should be executed from ```cqlsh``` when you are in project root folder:
 * ```COPY twits.message FROM './data/twits-data.csv' WITH DELIMITER = ',' AND QUOTE = '"' AND NULL = '';```